 A motley crew originally referred to a band of pirates.

-First, there’s a band of pirates or brigands – the original motley crew.
-Respell it slightly, toss in a heavy metal umlaut, and there’s 80s hair metal band Mötley Crüe.
+Respell it slightly, toss in a heavy metal umlaut or two, and there’s 80s glam metal band Mötley Crüe.

 In New Orleans, you might belong to a krewe.
 Krewes put on the city’s famous Mardi Gras celebrations, sponsoring floats and parades.

 That could put them on the rowdy wrecking/motley side of the line.
 But it’s worth noting that krewes are full-blown civic organizations, known for significant charitable work.

 The world-famous Krewe of Rex parades on Mardi Gras itself; the foundation associated with the club has granted millions of dollars to New Orleans public schools, as well as other efforts.